“Kids today just sit around eating Cheetos and playing video games. It’s no wonder they are all fat!”

 Trends in Obesity

 America as a nation is unequivocally fatter than it used to be.
-Here are some numbers to ponder.
-Since the 1970’s, the number of obese children and adolescents in the United States has more than tripled. https://www.cdc.gov/healthyschools/obesity/facts.htm Twenty percent–one in five–children are now overweight or obese.
+Here are some numbers to ponder:.
+Since the 1970’s, the number of obese children and adolescents in the United States has more than tripled. https://www.cdc.gov/healthyschools/obesity/facts.htm Twenty percent of our children (one in five)are now overweight or obese.

 The implications of this changing view and treatment of adolescents, are staggeringly large.
 For this article, the most important implications have to do with activity.
 When youth began working less and spending more time in school, they obviously got less activity.
 That has been exacerbated in recent years as recess time is repeatedly shortened or even removed.
 Most children now are not permitted or at least not encouraged to play outside, which means they get even less activity.
 (This is a broad generalization, and certainly many parents actively encourage outside play.
 But statistically, fewer children than ever before are regularly playing outside.)